geugenm/polaris/readme.md

 # Note: `polaris learn` uses your dedicated (CUDA enabled) GPU by default
 #       to suppress this behaviour, you can utilise the --force-cpu flag.
 $ (.venv) polaris learn -g /tmp/new_graph.json /tmp/normalized_frames.json --force_cpu

-# To see a visualization of these results, run:
-$ (.venv) polaris viz /tmp/new_graph.json
-# Then visit http://localhost:8080 in your browser
 ```

 ## Configuring Polaris